Get all your news in one place.

 3. Penalty for working

-The money you earn from a job before reaching full retirement age can affect your Social Security benefits.
-In 2023, Social Security deducted $1 from benefits for each $2 earned over $22,320.
-If you turn full retirement age, Social Security deducts $1 from benefits for each $3 earned over $59,520 until you turn the full retirement age.
+If you reach your full retirement age during the year, Social Security deducts $1 from benefits for each $3 earned over $65,160 until your full retirement age.
 Although you will get your money back after you reach full retirement age, you won’t have as much to spend in the meantime.

 4. Maximizing spousal benefits

 If you’re married, you may want to consider how claiming Social Security early will affect your spousal benefits.
 First, when you file for retirement benefits, your spouse is typically eligible for a benefit based on your earnings, which can be half of your primary benefit amount — depending on your age at retirement.
-So, if your spouse begins receiving benefits before "normal (or full) retirement age," they will receive a reduced benefit.
+So, if your spouse begins receiving benefits before "full retirement age," they will receive a reduced benefit.

 Related Content